uwla/vue-data-table/README.md

 ## Customize configuration

-All configuration to customize the DataTable is passed through a prop called parameters.
+All configuration to customize the VueDataTable is passed through a prop called parameters.
 This prop is required and must be of the type Object.
 Here are the options we can pass in the parameters.

 | key | type | default | description |
 | --- | --- | --- | --- |